Cueva people

-Cueva was the name assigned by Spanish colonists to various Indigenous populations they encountered in Eastern Panama.
-Although it has been used variously to describe a specific ethnicity, many scholars believe that the peoples who used the Cueva language belonged to multiple ethnolinguistic groups, and that this language was in fact a lingua franca.
+Cueva was the name assigned by Spanish colonists to the language spoken in the various Indigenous polities they encountered in Eastern Panama.
+Although it has been used historically by scholars to describe a specific ethnicity, many scholars now believe that the peoples who used the Cueva language belonged to multiple ethnolinguistic groups, and that this language was in fact a lingua franca.